Library

 We Have Always Lived in the Castle=we Have Always Lived in the Castle (english Version)

-"We Have Always Live in the Castle" is a masterpiece of gothic novels by the famous American female writer Shirley Jackson.
-Merricat Blackwood lives in the family estate with her sister Constance and uncle Julian.
+"We Have Always Lived in the Castle" is a masterpiece of gothic novels by the famous American female writer Shirley Jackson.
+Merricat Blackwood lives on the family estate with her sister Constance and uncle Julian.
 Not long ago, there were seven Blackwoods on the estate - until one terrible night, deadly arsenic found its way into the sugar bowl.
 Constance is acquitted and returns home, where Merricat protects her from the curiosity and hostility of the villagers.
 Their days pass in happy solitude until cousin Charles appears.
 Only Merricat can see the danger, and she must act quickly to prevent Constance from falling into his clutches.

 Everything That Rises Must Converge=everything That Rises Must Converge (english Version)